 | Allow to Dry | Dry thoroughly | Guarantee ideal adhesion for new sealant |

-After cleaning, allow the rainfly to dry completely before proceeding with your new waterproofing treatment.
+Let the rainfly dry completely before moving on to the new waterproofing treatment.

 Remove Residual Flakes